Cities: Skylines II: Gameplay

 Cities: Skylines II improves and expands upon the robust city building mechanics of the prequel, including fully realized transportation and economic systems, enhanced construction and customization options, including American and European styles, and advanced modding capabilities.
-Players have more fine-tuning control of residential, commercial, and industrial zones, including more zone types such as low-income residential and mixed-use residential/commercial.
+Players have more fine-tuning control of residential zones, businesses, industrial manufacturing, and offices, including more zone types such as low rent housing and mixed-use residential/commercial.
 Signature buildings can be unlocked by reaching specific milestones and can impact the land value and other properties of whatever zone or city they are placed in.
 Rather than purely distance as in the first game, the simulated citizens use more intelligent methods to determine traffic routes, using route length, costs, comfort, and agent preference.
 Services like police and fire stations can also be assigned to specific districts to improve their response times, in contrast to the first game.
 In addition to public safety services, deathcare, education, and waste management, Cities: Skylines II also adds in services for telecommunications and welfare.
 These services can now be expanded through upgrades of existing locations rather than having to build a separate service building.
 Passenger and freight transport options are more flexible, allowing for importing and exporting to other virtual cities, and rather than unlocking certain transport options based on city size, Cities: Skylines II has a technology tree on which players can spend development points to advance and unlock desired transport options.